dwtj/mars-rover/docs/comm_design.md

 	</tr>
 </table>

 Start, MesgID and Stop are essential in every message.
-SubsysID and the data frame (Data Length, Data Byte, and "Another Data Frame?") may be necessary, depending on MesgID and SubsysID.
+SubsysID, the subsystem command (e.g. an element from LCDCommand, OICommand, etc) the data frame (Data Length, Data Byte, and "Another Data Frame?") may be necessary, depending on MesgID and SubsysID.